geoboom/cvwo-frontend/README.md

 - Made in react.
 - Hosting and CI/CD via Netlify.
 - Communicates with backend (on herokuapp) mostly via Ruby on Rails ActionCable, a websockets implementation.
+- Not very snappy - didn't have time to work on eager updates w/ rollback so have to wait for response from ws before updating.
 - Due to time constraints:
   - No local/async storage unfortunately.
   - No redux/mobx state management either.